 ✅ WATERPROOF AND WINDPROOF JACKET

 A good waterproof and windproof jacket is a critical layer that’ll keep you warm and dry as you hike.
 A hood is a must-have as it prevents snow from going down your back.
 You also should look for a jacket with zippered vents that let you shed some extra heat without removing the jacket.

 - See Arc'teryx Beta SL Hybrid Jacket

 - See Patagonia Torrentshell 3L Jacket

-- Or check out our best rain jackets for 2022
+- Or check out our best rain jackets

 Stick with more rugged hardshell pants as they won’t tear as easily as softshell pants when you accidentally step on your pants leg with your microspikes or snowshoes.